jackykwe/nihongo/typst/G3-essential-grammar.typ

 == Progressive form 〜ている (enduring state of action, enduring state-of-being) <sec:progressive-form>

-To express an enduring state of action (-ing in English), conjugate the verb to the て-form (\S@sec:te-form, then append 〜ている.
+To express an enduring state of action (-ing in English), conjugate the verb to the て-form (@sec:te-form, then append 〜ている.
 This form can be used regardless of whether the verb subject is animate or inanimate.
 Further conjugations of the progressive form follow rules of the いる verb.

 _Interestingly, ある does not have a progressive form.
 See discussion in @sec:potential-form_.